briggstwitchell/git-workshop/basic-commands/git-status.md

 > ```
 {: .terminal }

 Now git tells us we have an untracked file.

 What does this mean?

 Well, git only tracks files that we tell it to keep track of.
-So far, as far as git is concerned, this is still an empty directory.
+We've started our project by adding the README file, but we haven't told git to start watching it for changes yet.
+As far as git is concerned, this is still an empty directory.
+This is one quirk of git, it ignores anything in our folder that we don't specifically tell it about.
 Until we use our next commmand...